KaiShunOleander/ansible-ksw-02/README.md

   vault for each group or define the vault_db_password variable in the groups_var file with the other variables.
 The location of the file containing the vault passphrase is configured in `ansible.cfg` ( Default contains 'VerySecret' )
+- Compressed database backup files are send to the backup system.
+The ports that are used for these backups are configured in the file 'infrastructure.def'

   Roles
   ------